ifeduba/Medical-Record-Analysis/README.md

 # Introduction

-This project focuses on analyzing key aspects of a health care dataset—including patient demographics, medical conditions, medications, and hospital visits—to uncover patterns, assess performance, and support evidence-based insights.
+This project focuses on analyzing key aspects of a health care dataset, including patient demographics, medical conditions, medications, and hospital visits to uncover patterns, assess performance, and support evidence based insights.
 By applying data analysis techniques such as aggregation, visualization, and statistical modeling, this analysis aims to identify the most common health issues, monitor treatment trends, evaluate patient outcomes, and highlight areas for operational improvement.
 The ultimate goal is to leverage data to support better patient care, resource allocation, and strategic planning within health care systems.